HugoNikanor/VimCC/README.md

 - support for commands executed by holding down `CTRL` and another key
 - Replace mode
 - splits (like the screen is big enough for that...)
-- syntax highlighting (but this shouldn`t be to hard)
+- syntax highlighting (but this shouldn't be to hard)
 - better vimrc support
 - `;` & `,`
 - `(`, `)`, `{`, `}`, `[[`, `[]`, `]]`, `][`